Community organizing: National Academy of Community Organising

+The National Academy of Community Organising (NACO) provides training and qualification courses in community organising.
+It is a network of affiliated local hubs of community organising known as Social Action Hubs.

 London Citizens

 London Citizens began life in East London in 1996 as TELCO (the East London Communities Organisation) subsequently expanding to South London, West London and by 2011 into North London.
 London Citizens has a dues paying institutional membership of over 160 schools, churches, mosques, trade unions, synagogues and voluntary organisations.
 In the beginning, small actions were undertaken to prevent a factory from contaminating the area with noxious smells and prevent drug dealing in school neighbourhoods.
 Over time larger campaigns were undertaken.
 Before Mayoral elections for the Greater London Authority in 2000, 2004 and 2008 major Accountability Assemblies were held with the main mayoral candidates.
 They were asked to support London Citizens and work with them on issues such as London Living wage; an amnesty for undocumented migrants; safer cities initiatives and development of community land trust housing.
 South London Citizens held a citizens enquiry into the working of the Home Office department at Lunar House and its impact on the lives of refugees and migrants.
 This resulted in the building of a visitor centre.